energicos/EBS_microfrontend_concept/assignment.md

 * **Frontend-Technologies**
   * HTML5
   * CSS3 with Sass preprocessor.
 Use Grid Layout (no Flexbox)
+  * Use a CSS archutecture like BEM or any other.
   * Vuejs/ Javascript
   * Create e2e tests with Cypress
 * **NOTE:**
   * use `fetch()` api, not jquery or xhr!
   * use typescript as a static checker for both backend and frontend
   * use webpack 4 to build the production assets
+  * care a lot with architecture designs.
+We want a scalable structure that can be easily maintained.

 ## B. Details of the assignment